remore/burn/README.md

 Check [the output](http://k.swd.cc/burn/resource/example/hello-world-with-music/emulator.html) from this.

 Would you like to design retro 8-bit graphics?
-Here you go.
+Here you go!

 ```ruby
 declare do